If you’re ready to join the Cambridge Network host family community now,

 Q. Do I need to have a child currently enrolled at the same school my student will be attending?

-A. No. While we do find that many of our successful host families have children enrolled in our partner schools, it is certainly not a requirement in order to participate in our program.
+A. No. While we do find that many of our successful host families have children enrolled in our partner schools, it is certainly not a requirement to participate in our program.

-Q. Do I need to personally drive the student to and from school each day?
+Q. Do I need to drive the student to and from school each day personally?

 A. No. Although we prefer that hosts personally transport the students, they may take a school bus or carpool with a trusted source.